saf-dmitry/mdviewer/README.md

 ## Navigating Preview

-There are multiple ways of scrolling the viewing area.
-One is to use the Up Arrow and Down Arrow keys.
-You may also use the scrollbar, your mousewheel or the Page Up and Page Down keys.
+There are multiple ways to navigate the Preview window.
+You may use the scrollbars, your mousewheel or the Up Arrow and Down Arrow keys to scroll the viewing area.
+In addition to the Page Up and Page Down keys you can also use Vim shortcuts j and k to move one page up and down.

 If your document has headings in it, the "Goto" drop-down menu will be active.
 Clicking on it will expand the Table of Contents, and clicking the title of a heading will navigate to that section of the Preview.